apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 Filters can be created to control access of specific remap lines.
 The markup is very similar to that of :file:`ip_allow.config`, with slight changes to accomodate remap markup.
-A filter can be created for a single remap rule (*direct filter*) or, as a *named filter*, used for multiple rules.
+A filter can be created for a single remap rule (*direct filter*) or, as a *named filter* which can be used for multiple rules.
 Filter precedence is in line order for filters defined in the configuration line, and most recently activated for named filters.
-A simple mnemnonic to keep this straight is that filter precedence is directly related to the distance of the filter from the remap rule in the configuration file.
+A simple mnemnonic to keep this straight is that filter precedence is inversely related to the distance of the filter from the remap rule in the configuration file.
 Any filter in the same line is closer than any named filter, and the first filter in a remap rule is closest to the rule and therefore of the highest precedence.
 The most recent activated filter is closest to the remap rule and therefore of higher precedence than any filter activated earlier.

 .. image:: ../../static/images/remap-rule-precedence.png
    :align: center

 Direct filters must start with the keyword ``@action`` with a value of either ``allow`` or ``deny``, e.g. ``@action=allow``.
 Once a filter is started with this keyword additional constraints can be